 Maybe we oughtn’t to be off hunting Horcrux #5.
 Maybe we ought to be postulating the identity of Horcrux #3.

 Or perhaps not.
-If each Horcrux created leaves a predictable visible effect upon the wizard who creates one, and his “elegantly wasted” appearance in the memory of his visit to Madam Smith is an indication of having created his first one, then he was probably no more than four down when he turned up in Albus’s office to request the DADA position.
+If each Horcrux created leaves a predictable visible effect upon the wizard who creates one, and his “elegantly wasted” appearance in the memory of his visit to Madam Smith is an indication of having only created his first one, then he was probably no more than four down when he turned up in Albus’s office to request the DADA position.
 The Diadem, the Ring, the Locket, and the Cup.
 I’m no longer convinced that he’d already created the Diary at that point.

 Tom was not raised inside the wizarding world and he approaches magic without a lot of the limitations of vision that the wizarding-raised absorb in childhood about what one can and cannot do with it.
 Some of Tom’s use of magic is a shockingly reckless affair.